>>

 SHOW STATUS LIKE 'cluster%';

-The cluster gets removed from all the nodes, but its tables are left intact and become plain local non-replicated tables.
+The cluster is removed from all nodes, but tables remain intact as local non-replicated tables.

 SELECT * FROM testrt;